alovajs/alova/README.md

 ### useFetcher
 It is used to pull data, and the response data cannot be received directly.
-The request of `useFetcher` is positioned as follows:
+The usage scenarios of `useFetcher` are as follows:
-1. Preload the data that will be used in the subsequent process, so that users no longer wait for the process of data loading;
+1. Preload the data that will be used in the subsequent process and store it in the cache, so that users no longer wait for the process of data loading;
-2. Refresh the interface data across pages.
-When the pulled data is rendered in the page, it will update the response state in addition to updating the cache, so that the interface refreshes.
-For example, after modifying an item in the todo list, the latest data is pulled again.
+2. Refresh interface data across pages.
+When the pulled data is rendered in the page, it will not only update the cache, but also update the response status to refresh the interface.
+For example, after modifying an item in the todo list, the latest data will be pulled again.
 The interface will be refreshed after the response.

-In contrast to `useRequest` and `useWatcher`, `useFetcher` requires an `alova` instance object to determine how the state should be created, and it does not return a `data` field, renames `loading` to `fetching`, and does not `send` function, but with an additional fetch function, you can reuse the fetch function to pull different data, and use the same fetching and error states, so as to achieve the purpose of unified processing.
+In contrast to `useRequest` and `useWatcher`, `useFetcher` requires an `alova` instance object to determine how the state should be created, and it does not return a `data` field, renames `loading` to `fetching`, and does not `send` function, but with an additional `fetch` function, you can reuse the fetch function to pull different data, and use the same fetching and error states, so as to achieve the purpose of unified processing.

 Now let's modify a certain todo data, and re-pull the latest todo list data to refresh the interface.